Rental assistance in Bucks County Pennsylvania.

-Programs, agencies, and non-profits can provide emergency help in the form of shelter, funds for rental expenses, and housing as needed for Bucks County Pennsylvania residents.
-Learn about how to get one time emergency cash grants and financial assistance for preventing an eviction or paying rent or security deposits.
+Charity agencies, churches and the government can provide emergency help in the form of shelter, funds for paying rental expenses, and housing assistance as needed for Bucks County Pennsylvania residents.
+Learn about how to get one time emergency cash grants as well as financial assistance for preventing an eviction.
+There are also funds that help with paying rent, utility bills (that if unpaid result in homelessness) or security deposits.
 The resources are focused on assisting residents when an emergency situation occurs.

-Individuals, seniors, or families in Bucks County who need rent help, people who have been served an eviction notice or those who may need funds to pay a security deposit can call one or more of the following agencies and charities for advice or applications.
+Individuals, seniors, or families in Bucks County who need rent help, people who have been served an eviction notice or those who may need funds to pay a security deposit can call one or more of the following agencies.
+There are also loans, attorneys for free legal support or charities for advice or applications.
 The following are just some of the places to call.

 Doylestown Area FISH is a non-profit that provides qualified individuals with emergency shelter, limited amounts of cash for rent assistance, and other aid such as electric bill help.
 Note that residents of the Central Bucks School District are the only people that Doylestown Area FISH may be able to support.
 Call 215-348-7172

 A very similar service is run by Pennridge Fish Organization, which is a non-profit organization created to serve the needs, including addressing housing, of low-income families who live in the Pennridge School District.
 No appointment is necessary.
 The non-profit Pennridge Fish provides limited one time financial assistance or even loans for rental costs when an emergency or crisis occurs.
-Perkasie, Pennsylvania based.
+Perkasie, Pennsylvania based, and dial (215) 257-7616.

-Another service is the Family Self-Sufficiency Program (FSS).
+- Another service is the Family Self-Sufficiency Program (FSS).
 This is provided in collaboration with the Bucks County Pennsylvania Housing Authority, and it was created for clients who have received and/or use a section 8 certificate.
 The primary objective of the FSS program is to increase a client’s income through employment and increased skills to be able to get off of subsidized housing.
-More.
+Continue with Family Self Sufficiency from section 8.

 The Levittown Community Worship Center branch of the Salvation Army is a leading non-profit charity organization to call.
 Various social services are provided that can help people with rent and mortgage payments, when funds are available.
 Only a small amount may be paid out, and criteria are strict, and oftentimes the funds will run out.
 Social workers can almost always offer referrals to government housing programs, like section 8, and Pennsylvania resources.
 Dial 215-945-0717.